Apple Picking and Pumpkin Patches

 Arlington Farmers Market

-The Arlington Farmers Market in Court House offers a wide selection of pumpkins, apples, and locally sourced flowers from vendors like Twin Springs Fruit Farm and Cowbell Kitchen. // N. 14th St. and N. Courthouse Road, Arlington
+The Arlington Farmers Market in Courthouse offers a wide selection of pumpkins, apples, and locally sourced flowers from vendors like Twin Springs Fruit Farm and Cowbell Kitchen.
+N. 14th St. and N. Courthouse Rd., Arlington

 DePaul’s Urban Farm